net-a-porter-mobile/XCTest-Gherkin/README.md

 step User is logged in as a registered user
 ```

 In step implementation you will access matched values using the name of the group, i.e. `match["aRegisteredUser"]`.
-You can access all matched values (including matched by unnamed groups) by their index, starting from 1, i.e. `match["1"]` (note that key is still a string).
+You can access all matched values (including matched by unnamed groups) by their index, starting from 0, i.e. `match[0]`.
 So you can have more than one named group and you can mix them with unnamed groups.

 ### Examples and feature outlines
 If you want to test the same situation with a set of data, Gherkin allows you to specify example input for your tests.
 We used this all over our previous tests so we needed to deal with it here too!